Tommaso Cucchietti: Loan to Südtirol

 On 26 July 2019, Cuccchietti was loaned to Serie C club Südtirol on a season-long loan deal.
 One week later, on 4 August, he made his debut for the club in a 4–2 home win over Città di Fasano in the first round of Coppa Italia.
 On 25 August, Cucchietti made his league debut in a 2–1 away win over Vis Pesaro.
 On 21 September he kept his first clean sheet for the club in a 1–0 away win against Arzignano Valchiampo.
 Four days later, on 25 September, he kept his second clean sheet in a 3–0 home win over Fermana and four more days later, on 29 September, his third consecutive in a 2–0 away win over Alma Juventus Fano.
 Cucchietti ended his season-long loan to Südtirol with 24 appearances, 26 goals conceded and 9 clean sheet.

 Gubbio

 On 19 August 2020, Cucchietti joined to Serie C club Gubbio on an undisclosed fee and he signed a 2-year contract.
 Five weeks later, on 27 September, he made his debut for the club as a starter in a 2–0 home defeat against Modena.
 One month later, on 25 October he kept his first clean sheet for the club in a 0–0 home draw over Legnago Salus.
 On 21 November, Cucchietti kept his second clean sheet for Gubbio in a 0–0 away draw against Perugia and two days later his third in a 1–0 home win over Triestina.

 Lucchese

 On 11 August 2021, he signed a two-year contract with Lucchese.
 He started the 2020–21 season as a back-up to Jacopo Coletta, appearing only once in the first 15 games of the season and allowing 3 goals in that game.

+Foggia

+On 4 August 2023, Cucchietti joined Foggia on a one-year deal.